-Welcome back!
-The college football season is nearly half completed.
+Hello, and welcome back!
+The college football season is finally upon us!
 If you’re new to this article, the goal is to bring you the top upcoming dynasty prospects to watch in nationally televised college football games.
 It’s never too early to take a look forward.
 Who will be the sleepers of upcoming rookie drafts?
 Check back here every week for my ‘Weekly Watch’ series before you head into the weekend.
 Use this article each week as a place to refer back to as you get ready to watch each game.

 How this article works: